kovacsbelsen/Searchly---Search-Engine-Refactored/README.md

 > To calculate the TF-IDF value of a term in a given document we have applied the formula: tf idf(term, d, D) = tf(term, d) · idf(term, D) where term is a single word search query, d is the document and D is the corpus of documents.
-To calculate the term frequency of the search query within the given document, we have applied the following formula: tf(term, d): the number of term within the document divided by the number of all words in the document
+>To calculate the term frequency of the search query within the given document, we have applied the following formula: tf(term, d): the number of term within the document divided by the number of all words in the document
-To calculate the inverse document frequency of the search query within the corpus of documents, we have applied the following formula: idf(term, D): the logarithm of ratio the number of documents in the corpus and the number of documents that contain the term
+>To calculate the inverse document frequency of the search query within the corpus of documents, we have applied the following formula: idf(term, D): the logarithm of ratio the number of documents in the corpus and the number of documents that contain the term

+#### Solution
+> We have implemented the solution in Ranker.java class.
+It contains these substantial methods:
+- rankbyTF - responsible for sorting the pages based of the term frequency
+- rankbyIDF - responsible for sorting the pages based on the inverse document frequency
+- tfScores - calculate TF - scores for a single page
+- combineTF - combines term frequencies from a single page based on query structure
+- rankbyHashedID - like rank by IDF but implemented with hashmaps and tables, which is faster with many results, it uses the methods below.
+- findTF - responsible for calculating the term frequency
+- findIDF - responsible for finding the inverse document frequency